alex-h-stone/spring-boot-microservice-reference/README.md

 #### External REST API call with retry via Spring WebFlux

-See `VaccinationsApiClient` for an example of making an external REST API call with retry logic using the Spring Flux `WebClient`.
+See `VaccinationsApiClient` for an example of making an external REST API call with retry logic using the SpringFlux `WebClient`.

 ---